 For optimal viewing experience, it is recommended to access this page on a computer or large tablet.

-Why do you think the Appalacian Mountains are much smoother than the Rocky Mountains?
+- Why do you think the Appalachian Mountains are much smoother than the Rocky Mountains?

 Common Misconceptions